vfmd/vfmd-spec/specification.md

         the _unprocessed-code-content-string_.
 The
         _unprocessed-code-content-string_ is [trimmed] to form
         the content of the code span.
-For HTML output, the content of the code-span should be [html-text-escaped].
+For HTML output, the content of the code-span should be [html-code-escaped].
      4. Set [consumed-character-count] to _code-span-length_

 <h3 id="procedure-for-identifying-image-tags">Procedure for identifying image tags</h3>